After a spinal cord injury, you may experience abnormal bone growth below your level of injury. This is a condition called heterotopic ossification.

 Preventative treatment focuses on slowing down and preventing further bone growth.

-In contrast, reactive treatment focuses on removing bone growth to restore mobility.
+In contrast, reactive treatment focuses on removing the abnormal bone growth to restore mobility.

 Physical therapy for heterotopic ossification will primarily focus on range of motion exercises to preserve movement and reduce contractures.